 Mortgage rates in British Columbia

 British Columbia has one of the largest mortgage industries in Canada.
-The rapid rise of real estate prices in urban centers, such as Vancouver, has attracted much investment in residential and commercial real estate in the province.
+The rapid rise of real estate prices in urban centres such as Vancouver has attracted much investment in residential and commercial real estate in the province.

 The big Canadian banks of BMO, CIBC, RBC, Scotiabank, and TD Canada Trust all have a strong presence in British Columbia.
 Together these banks service most of the mortgage market in the province.

 BC also has regional credit unions and monoline lenders that compete with the big national banks.
 Credit unions such as Vancity and Coast Capital offer great mortgage rates to their customers while establishing themselves as local financial services brands that residents in British Columbia can rely on for their banking needs.